Benjo6/A4-Graph_Databases/ReadMe.txt

 Question 2: Who has had a central role in the match?

-Answer: The most central player is Player4 with an average position (Average X + Average Y) of 0.9968.
+Answer: The most central player is Player4 with an average position (Average X + Average Y) of 0.9968 (is the closest result to 1).
 (Picture of the result is in the result folder under CentralRole.png)

 Question 3: Which players have attempted to score?